aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      play        Open a browser and play the Aida triumphal march by Giuseppe... run_daemon  Run a daemon instance in the current interpreter. tests       Run the unittest suite or parts of it.
+      run_daemon  Run a daemon instance in the current interpreter. tests       Run the unittest suite or parts of it.